CanadianCommander/bbenetti/README.md

 #### Full Install:
 This install will install the microweb server and this site on to your system.
 This includes, configuration files under /etc/microweb, site content under /var/www/, and systemd files.
-- `git https://github.com/CanadianCommander/bbenetti.git # download the repository`
+- `git clone https://github.com/CanadianCommander/bbenetti.git # download the repository`
 - `make getdept`
 - `make`
 - `make install`